 Accommodation: Bay of Islands

 Depart Paihia on the Sea Shuttle boat for a relaxing cruise taking you on an informative tour of the Islands, stopping at Roberton Island along the way.
-Disembark on to an island beach to enjoy the beach at your leisure and island activities such as walking tracks, swimming, snorkelling or just relaxing.
+Disembark on to an island beach to enjoy at your leisure and island activities such as walking tracks, swimming, snorkelling or just relaxing.
 After 2-3 hours on the island, you get picked up again on the Sea Shuttle for the transfer to a custom built Helicopter Barge in the heart of the Islands.
 Depart on a stunning 15-minute scenic helicopter flight to the Hole in the Rock and back over the islands before landing in Paihia.

-With its rich marine wildlife, clear blue water and secluded beaches, the area can be enjoyed by people of all ages.
+Or: With its rich marine wildlife, clear blue water and secluded beaches, the area can be enjoyed by people of all ages.
 Enjoy the private use of a day charter sailing adventure you will never forget.
 Trips are generally 6 hours duration, but extra time can be arranged.
 A two-hour stopover allows plenty of time to enjoy a delicious lunch and to participate in your preferred activities such as kayaking, swimming or exploring our local islands and beaches.
 The Stand Up Paddleboard (or SUP) is very popular too!

 Accommodation: Bay of Islands